akishindev/Publications/kotlin-delegates-in-android.md

 ## Basics

 First things first, what is a delegate and how does it work?
-Well, while it may look like some magic, it's really not that complicated.
+Well, while it may seem like some kind of magic, it's really not that complicated.

 A delegate is just a class that provides the value for a property and handles its changes.
 This allows us to move, or delegate, the getter-setter logic from the property itself to a separate class, letting us reuse this logic.